Augusta Holmès

-Augusta Mary Anne Holmès (16 December 1847 – 28 January 1903) was a French composer of Irish descent (her father was from Youghal, Co.
-Cork).
-In 1871, Holmès became a French citizen and added the accent to her last name.
+Augusta Mary Anne Holmès (16 December 1847 – 28 January 1903) was a French composer of Irish descent.
+In 1871, Holmès became a French national and added the accent to her last name.
+She also published music under the name Hermann Zenta.
 She wrote the texts to almost all of her vocal music herself, including songs, oratorios, the libretto of her opera La Montagne noire and the programmatic poems for her symphonic poems including Irlande and Andromède.

 Biography

-Holmès was born in Paris, the only child of Irishman Charles William Scott Dalkeith Holmes (17 July 1797 - 19 December 1869) and to Tryphina Anna Constance Augusta Shearer (1811–1858).
+Holmès was born in Paris, the only child of Charles William Scott Dalkeith Holmes (17 July 1797 - 19 December 1869), originally from Youghal, Ireland, and Tryphina Anna Constance Augusta Shearer (1811–1858).
 The poet Alfred de Vigny, who was her godfather, was rumored to be her natural father.

 Despite showing talent at the piano, she was not allowed to study at the Paris Conservatoire, but took lessons privately.
 She developed her piano playing under the tutelage of local pianist Mademoiselle Peyronnet, the organist of Versailles Cathedral Henri Lambert, and Hyacinthe Klosé.
 Also, she showed some of her earlier compositions to Franz Liszt.
 Around 1876, she became a pupil of César Franck, whom she considered her real master.
-(She led the group of Franck's students who in 1891 commissioned for Franck's tomb a bronze medallion from Auguste Rodin.)
+She led the group of Franck's students who in 1891 commissioned for Franck's tomb a bronze medallion from Auguste Rodin.

-Camille Saint-Saëns wrote of Holmès in the journal Harmonie et Mélodie: "Like children, women have no idea of obstacles, and their willpower breaks all barriers.
+Camille Saint-Saëns was among the many artists - musicians, poets, painters - who became enamoured of her and fell in love with her, eventually proposing marriage, but he was turned down.
+Later, he wrote of Holmès in the journal Harmonie et Mélodie: "Like children, women have no idea of obstacles, and their willpower breaks all barriers.
 Mademoiselle Holmès is a woman, an extremist."
 Like other female composers from the nineteenth century including Fanny Mendelssohn and Clara Schumann, Holmès published some of her earlier works under a male pseudonym ("Hermann Zenta") because women in European society at that time were not taken seriously as artists and were discouraged from publishing.

 For the 1889 celebration of the centennial of the French Revolution, Holmès was commissioned to write the Ode triomphale for the Exposition Universelle, a work requiring about 1,200 musicians.
+Jean-Baptiste Lavastre designed the immense panoramic painting decorating the stage of the Palais de l'Industrie which served as a setting for its performance.

 She gained a reputation of being a composer of programme music with political meaning, such as her symphonic poems Irlande and Pologne.